Lake City Community School

 Lake City Community School is a school in Lake City, Hinsdale County, Colorado, United States.
 It provides Pre-K to 12th grade education for approximately 100 students.
-It is part of the Hinsdale County School District, and is the only school in RE-1.
+It is the only school in Hinsdale School District RE-1.

 This school hosts soccer games against Gunnison and Crested Butte.
 U-12 and U13 soccer teams consist only of Pre-K through 7th grade.

 The school hosts ACT and CSAP tests.
 It also offers Advanced Placement Program classes.